How do I make a reserve request?

 - An archival copy of a video that you personally own that was made for preservation

-If you need to have permission to use the material, it is your responsibility to obtain it.
-Include a copy of the permission with your reserve request.
+If you need to have permission to use the material, it is your responsibility to obtain it and include a copy of the permission with your reserve request.
 If you have asked for permission but have yet to receive it, attach a copy of your request.
 We advise you to keep good records.

 If you have any questions, please contact the Library or check the Copyright Page for more information on this subject.